Hotel Oktogon

 Hotels

-In one of the busiest locations in Budapest, Oktogon, the Hotel Oktogon development was completed, which involved the complete reconstruction and conversion of the previously derelict and historically significant Andrássy Avenue Palace into a hotel.
-The general contractor of the project was Market Építő Zrt.
+The Hotel Oktogon development was carried out at one of Budapest’s busiest locations, Oktogon, involving the complete reconstruction and conversion into a hotel of the historically significant palace on Andrássy út, which had previously been in a state of disrepair.
+The general contractor for the project was Market Építő Zrt.

-Originally called A52 Hotel, the Market team worked with a building in the city centre that was under a high level of protection as a historical monument, so the renovation required exceptional expertise, sensitivity and precision.
-The execution works involved a complete internal reconstruction and structural strengthening of the building.
-In addition to the restoration of the stone elements of the façade, the missing decorative elements (such as the six original stone sculptures) were reconstructed and reinstalled, thus restoring the original appearance of the building.
+Originally launched as the A52 Hotel, the Market team worked on a city centre building that was under special monument protection, so the renovation required exceptional expertise, sensitivity and precision.
+The construction work involved the complete interior renovation and structural reinforcement of the building.
+In addition to restoring the stone elements of the façade, we also reconstructed and replaced the missing decorative elements (such as the six original stone statues), restoring the building to its original appearance.

-During the construction process, mock-up rooms were created and used as a basis for the interior design, taking into account the design and functionality requirements of international boutique hotels.
-During the design process, particular attention was paid to preserving the historic spatial structure and details, while at the same time incorporating modern, guest-oriented services.
+During the construction, mock-up rooms were created, which served as a basis for the design of the interior spaces, taking into account the design and functionality requirements typical of international boutique hotels.
+During the construction, we paid special attention to preserving the historical spatial structure and details, while also incorporating modern, guest-centred services.

-Designed by Archikon Architects, the hotel has 121 rooms and a net floor area of over 5,000 m².
-The project was commissioned by CD Hungary Zrt.
+The hotel, designed by Archikon Építésziroda, has 121 rooms and a net floor area of over 5,000 m².
+The client for the project was CD Hungary Zrt.